francescomagnani/GWfollowup-neutrinos/README.md

 # GWfollowup-neutrinos
 Hi, welcome to this repository created from my master's thesis in Nuclear and Subnuclear Physics at the University of Bologna.

-On the 24th of May 2023, the existing web of operating gravitational wave (GW) interferometers LIGO/KAGRA/Virgo started the new data-taking run (the run O4).
+On the 24th of May 2023, the existing network of operating gravitational wave (GW) interferometers LIGO/KAGRA/Virgo started the new data-taking run (the run O4).
 More info in: https://observing.docs.ligo.org/plan/.
 The aim of O4 is to further understand GW from neutron star mergers as well as to detect GWs emitted by black hole binaries and burst events such as supernovae.

 **This is not a software to detect GWs**, instead it exploits the dynamic and powerful tool of Multi-Messenger Astronomy (MMA).
 MMA is a field of astronomy, which takes advantage of all the 4 types of cosmic carriers to investigate the cosmos: cosmic rays, photons, neutrinos, and GWs.